contactmeroshan/CLINIC_patient_management_app/README.md

-# Connecting to MySQL in PHP
+# deploying simple patient management app by Connecting to MySQL in PHP

 Create a Simple Database App: Connecting to MySQL with PHP